triptease/schema/README.md

 ### 1 - Identification

 This is the simplest and most important meta data you can add through out your marketing website and booking engine.
-Ideally you want this on every page that is focused on a single Hotel.
+Ideally you want this on every page.
 Doing this will also automatically allow your Hotel to appear on on Goggle search pages and Google Maps.
 Just putting the Hotel name and @type on each page will help Triptease identify your hotel automatically